Alfred-Sabitzer/microk8s-ubuntu/setup/MicroK8SMetalLB/README.md

 This script enables the MetalLB addon for MicroK8s and applies a sample LoadBalancer service for ingress.

+MetalLB is only needed on "Bare Metal Environments".
+When you are already member of a cloud-environment, you will find better loadbalancers in your cloud.

 ## Prerequisites

 - [MicroK8s](https://microk8s.io/) installed and running